epandurski/swaptacular/README.md

 All the above implementations try to:

-1. Be correct
+1. Be correct.
-2. Be as simple as possible
+2. Be as simple as possible.
 3. Demonstrate that an implementation that does scale very well horizontally is indeed possible.